 The design of OCB was strongly influenced by Charanjit Jutla’s mode IAPM; I consider the papers I’ve written related to OCB to be follow-on work to Jutla’s paper.
-I took up the design of OCB largely in response to NIST’s modes-of-operation activities: NIST had figured out that not only do we need a modern blockcipher (AES), but one also needs, just as importantly, modern ways to use use the construct well.
+I was also motivated by NIST’s renewed interest in standardizing modes of operation following the AES competitition.
+They recognized not only the need for a modern blockcipher, but, also, a modern way to use it.

 In the past, when one wanted a shared-key mechanism providing

 the usual thing to do was to

 separately encrypt and compute a MAC, using two different keys.

 (The word MAC stands for Message Authentication Code.)

 The encryption is what buys you privacy and the

 MAC is what gets you authenticity.

 The cost to get privacy-and-authenticity in this way is